TrueTheKiller/Choose-your-own-adventure-v-0/README.md

 you have yet to face.
 This adventure follows you through a story you control.
 A story of your triumphant rise to the spotlight as you recover from the attack on your village from a dragon.
-Without spoiling too much you will forever be grateful and stronger because of some of the events that happened that day, while the other events will leave you forever scarred...
+Without spoiling too much you will forever be greatful and stronger because of some of the events that happened that day, while the other events will leave you forever scarred...

 Overview: This project is a simple choose your own adventure where the decisions